What is Avastin?

 Avastin is a medicine that blocks the effects of vascular endothelial growth factor (VEGF).
 It works the same way as Lucentis and Eylea.
 By blocking the effects of VEGF, it is an effective treatment for macular edema from almost any disease.
 Macular edema swelling of the center of the retina.
 It is most commonly used to treat macular edema from age-related macular degeneration, retinal vein occlusion and diabetic retinopathy.

 Avastin was initially approved by the Food and Drug Administration (FDA) as a treatment for different types of cancer.
 Its use to treat eye disease is considered an "off-label" use.
 The FDA allows the use of drugs for conditions other than those for which it is approved if doctors are well informed about the product and proof has been shown of the drug's positive effects.
-Based on a study funded by the National Eye Institute (NEI), a part of the federal National Institutes of Health (NIH), the two drugs have equal effect on visual acuity.
+Based on a study funded by the National Eye Institute (NEI), a part of the federal National Institutes of Health (NIH), the two drugs have equal effect on visual acuity in common retinal conditions.

 How is Avastin Administered?

 Avastin, like all anti-VEGF medications is injected into the vitreous cavity.
 The medicine wears off and needs to be injected monthly at first.
 After the first several injections, some patients continue monthly treatment, some patient are treated at increasing intervals and some patients are checked monthly and treated as needed.
 The initial studies comparing Avastin to Lucentis showed the Avastin is most effective if given monthly.Intravitreal Injections

 How does Avastin Compare to Eylea and Lucentis?